The People of the Black Circle

 "The People of the Black Circle" is one of the original novellas about Conan the Cimmerian, written by American author Robert E. Howard and first published in Weird Tales magazine in three parts over the September, October and November 1934 issues.
 Howard earned $250 for the publication of this story.

-It's set in the pseudo-historical Hyborian Age and concerns Conan kidnapping an exotic princess from Vendhya (prehistoric India), while foiling a nefarious plot of world conquest by the Black Seers of Yimsha.
+It is set in the fictional Hyborian Age and concerns Conan kidnapping an exotic princess from Vendhya (prehistoric India), while foiling a nefarious plot of world conquest by the Black Seers of Yimsha.
 Due to its epic scope and atypical Hindustan flavor, the story is considered an undisputed classic of Conan lore and is often cited by Howard scholars as one of his best tales.
-It is also one of the few Howard stories where the reader is treated a deeper insight on magic and magicians beyond the stereotypical Hyborian depiction as demon conjurer-illusionist-priests.
+It is also one of the few Howard stories where the reader is given a deeper insight on magic and magicians beyond the stereotypical Hyborian depiction as demon conjurer-illusionist-priests.

 Plot summary

 This Conan story is set in mythical Hyborian versions of India, Pakistan, and Afghanistan (Vendhya and Afghulistan respectively).

 The death of Bunda Chand, emperor of Vendhya, (via a curse channeled through Chand's soul with a lock of his own hair) leads to the ascension of his sister, Devi Yasmina, who vows to exact vengeance on his killers, the Black Seers of Yimsha.
 Meanwhile, Conan has become chief of a tribe of Afghuli hillmen.
 Seven of his warriors have been captured by the Vendhyans and Yasmina intends on using the hillmen as collateral to force Conan into killing her enemies.
 However, Conan infiltrates the fortress where his men are imprisoned and kidnaps Yasmina instead (with the intent of exchanging her for his seven men).
 Inside his subterranean temple, Yimsha agrees to an alliance with Kerim Shah, a mercenary working for King Yezdigerd of Turan, who had arranged for Bunda Chand's assassination so he could conquer Vendhya in the resulting turmoil.
 However, a man named Khemsa, who was Kerim Shah's contact with the Black Seers, has fallen in love with the devi's maid Gitara.
 These two abandon their previous agenda, execute the captured hillmen, and pursue Queen Yasmina to kill her as well.

-Conan escapes into an Afghuli village near Zhaibar Pass and the Himelian Mountains (Hyborian equivalents of Khyber pass and the Himalayas).
-Yar Afzal, chief of a Wazuli village, is murdered by Khemsa and the natives accuse Conan of killing him.
+Conan escapes into a Wazuli village near Zhaibar Pass and the Himelian Mountains (Hyborian equivalents of Khyber Pass and the Himalayas).
+Yar Afzal, chief of the village, is murdered by Khemsa, and the natives accuse Conan of killing him.
 He manages to escape with Yasmina.
 Soon, Khemsa catches up with Conan and Yasmina.
 However, his attack is interrupted by four rakshasas in service of Yimsha.
 The rakshasas kill Gitara, throw Khemsa down a cliff, stun Conan with an ancient spell, and capture Yasmina.
 Khemsa survives his fall off the cliffside long enough to give Conan a warning and his magic girdle.